mcmonkeyman/random-data-generator/README.md

 java -jar ./target/dev-random-1.0-SNAPSHOT-jar-with-dependencies.jar javasecure 10
 ```

-## Flags
+This will continually output Byte arrays of size n.

+The following flags will use the different generators.

-java -> Java's default PRNG.
+* java -> Java's default PRNG.
 This is a linear congruential pseudorandom number generator, as defined by D. H. Lehmer and described by Donald E. Knuth in The Art of Computer Programming, Volume 3: Seminumerical Algorithms, section 3.2.1

-javasecure -> The SHA1PRNG provided by the SUN CSP.
+* javasecure -> The SHA1PRNG provided by the SUN CSP.

-simple -> The PRNG I wrote, very simple
+* simple -> The PRNG I wrote, very simple

 # Test